renovate-tests/karhu/README.md

 #### contextSpecificLogLevels

-This object allows you to specify log levels for individual contexts to be different from the default.
+This map allows you to specify log levels for individual contexts to be different from the default.

+The context can be either the specific context as a string or a regular expression that will apply the log level to any matching context.
+Specific log level on a context always overrides regular expressions.

-    const contextSpecificLogLevels = {
+    const contextSpecificLogLevels = new Map([
-        "src/app": "ERROR" // ignore everything less than an error }
+        ["src/app", "ERROR"], // ignore everything less than an error [/special/, "DEBUG"]
+    ])

 #### defaultLogLevel